And I'd love to have smelled one...

 And birds really flew

-- Played with in the 1983: Doomsday Stories.
+- 1983: Doomsday Stories: Played with.
 While the events of Doomsday and life before it are well-known at least in the surviving Nations, there are shades of this trope coming into play as more and more of the pre-Doomsday generation dies out and references emerge of the "Old World."

 - Mad Max: Beyond Thunderdome is the specific Trope Namer, although many other series provide similar names.
-A group of children born shortly before or after societal collapse speak of "The Beforetimes, in the Long Long Ago..."
+A group of children born shortly before or after societal collapse commit their history to memory, beginning with the words "I'm looking behind us now, across the count of time, down the long haul, into history back."

 - Reign of Fire plays with this trope.
 It's not so much the world before the end, it's the fiction of that world that's a barely remembered myth: one of the characters performs Star Wars as a fireside story.